Nonprofit Advocacy and Ambassadorship

 The Importance of Advocacy and Ambassadorship

-Active involvement and initiative are keys to both advocacy and ambassadorship, both of which help ensure that your organization isn’t missing opportunities to advance its mission.
+Advocacy and ambassadorship help ensure that your organization isn’t missing opportunities to advance its mission.
 In fact, Forces for Good: The Six Practices of High-Impact Nonprofits revealed that the most effective organizations are actively engaging in advocacy as a fundamental strategy for greater impact.

 Board members are uniquely positioned to be successful advocates and ambassadors for their missions.
-As business leaders, community volunteers, philanthropists, and opinion leaders, they have the connections, confidence, and respect needed to speak up on behalf of their organizations, and those served by them, when policy decisions are being made that might affect an organization’s ability to achieve its mission.
+As business leaders, community volunteers, philanthropists, and thought leaders, they have the connections, confidence, and respect needed to speak up when policy decisions are being made that could impact their organization’s ability to achieve its mission.

+Board members are essential to successful community outreach and advocacy.
 Despite these understandings about the impact of this work — according to BoardSource’s Leading with Intent: National Index of Nonprofit Board Practices — only 52 percent of organizations report that their board members are actively involved in advocating for their missions, and many organizations aren’t advocating at all, leaving a gap between their current impact and what is possible.
+According to the 2017 Leading with Intent report, 43 percent of chief executives and 42 percent of board chairs include outreach efforts and acting as ambassadors for the organization as one of the three areas most in need of board improvement.

 Bridging the Gap